Deliatyn: History

-Deliatyn became part of Poland (together with Red Ruthenia) in the 15th century.
-In 1772, it was seized by the Austro-Hungarian Empire together with the province of Galicia (see: Partitions of Poland).
-After World War I, the town was in the Second Polish Republic, in the Stanisławów Voivodeship.
-Located in the picturesque area, it was a popular spa, with around 1000 visitors yearly (in the late 1920s).
-Delatyn was captured by the Red Army in 1939 (see: Polish September Campaign).
+Deliatyn became part of the Poland (together with Red Ruthenia) in the 14th century under King Casimir III the Great.
+In 1772, it was seized by the Austro-Hungarian Empire together with the province of Galicia in the First Partition of Poland.
+In 1893, Austrian Deliatyn experienced a cholera outbreak amid poor conditions within the town.
+After World War I and the dissolution of Austria-Hungary, Deliatyn was captured by Polish troops, after the Polish–Soviet War it remained a part of the Stanisławów Voivodeship of the Second Polish Republic.
+Located in the picturesque area, it was a popular spa, with around 1,000 visitors yearly (in the late 1920s).

-After World War II, it was in the USSR; today it is in Ukraine.
+World War II

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied and annexed by the USSR until 1941, then occupied by Germany until 1944, and re-occupied by the Soviet Union, which annexed it from Poland in 1945.
 During the Soviet times, Deliatyn was famous by the Kovpak's Oak, which symbolizes the uncompromised hatred of Ukrainians towards Nazi Germany.

 On January 17, 1940, Deliatyn Raion was separated from Nadwórna County.
 In 1940 it received the status of an urban-type settlement, and on November 13, 1940, Deliatyn Raion was liquidated and entered the Yaremcha Raion.
 From December 30, 1962, it was part of the Bohorodchany Raion, but Deliatyn was assigned to the Nadvirna Raion.

 Delatyn was home to a Jewish community until autumn 1941.
 German archives record mass executions of Jews in the town, carried out by an Einsatzgruppen.
 On 16 October 1941, the SS, accompanied by the Ukrainian militia and Hungarian Border Guards units shot 1,950 Jews in a forest.
 [Lemberg Mosaic, Jakob Weiss, Alderbrook Press (2010)] Later, around 200 Jews were killed in the cemetery.
 During spring 1942, 3,000 Jews were shot.
 The remaining 2,000 Jews were deported from Deliatyn to the Bełżec extermination camp at the end of 1942.
 According to the archives, there was no ghetto in Deliatyn, although according to a witness there was one in the center, surrounded with a fence.